anibalbezerra/IBSC_FGH/README.md

 The diagonalization is done using the linear algebra library of numpy, through the function *linalg.eig*.
 It returns both the eigenvalues and the eigenvectors.

+*8) Evaluating Absorption.*

+To evaluate the absorption spectra we employed the Fermi golden rule, taking the scalar product between the valence and conduction band states - as the oscillator strength.
+We start by creating a matrix with the energy difference between the states **Ev**.
+Together with the oscillator strength **f** times the Heaviside function the absorption **alpha** is summed over the states.

+*9) Black body radiation for Sunlight.*

+To compare the absorption spectra of the solar cell, we also evaluated the black-body radiation spectra to simulate the solar irradiance **I**.
+We use the Fermi-Dirac distribution with a temperature of 5775K.

+*10) Plotting results.*

+Finally, we plotted all the results, starting with the potential profiles together with the square modulus of the eigenfunctions, shifted according to the eigenergies.
+After we plotted the absorption and the solar irradiance.